aviyelverse/Open-Source-Requests/medusa.md

-## Medusa Enhancement Requests
+## Medusa Requests

-All of the enhancement and feature requests for _[Medusa](https://medusajs.com/)_ are listed here, and community can pick the ones they want to complete and be rewarded for completing them.
+All of the requests for _[Medusa](https://medusajs.com/)_ are listed here, and community can pick the ones they want to work on.

 **BEFORE PICKING UP AN ISSUE, PLEASE ENSURE IT'S OPEN FOR CONTRIBUTIONS.**